Skip to main content Skip to book tools

 As a beginning finance student, it is easy to get caught up in the details of cash flow estimation or decision metrics.
 After all, finance is fun and makes you sound smart to people who don’t understand it.
 But, keep in mind that finance should always be a slave to the firm’s strategic imperatives.
 As the scope of your influence increases, don’t forget that the analytic approaches reviewed in this course are an input to wisdom.
 You can’t make good decisions without superior financial analysis, but the most critical decision may be what to analyze in the first place.

-• Any Device, Any Location, Any Time
+• Any Device, Any Location

 The course reader looks great on desktops, laptops, tablets, phones, and just about any other device.
-Students are able to read, watch, and listen how, where, and when they want.

 • Advanced Analytics